-The FCA-NACLC Submission estimate that this expanded network will triple the number of people-increasing from around 250,000 to 800,000 people a year-who are able to access information, self-help resources, phone financial counselling services, face-to-face financial counsellors, legal advice, or other legal support to help them resolve disputes, structure their debts, and negotiate with financial services.
+The FCA-NACLC Submission estimate that this expanded network will triple the number of people-increasing from around 250,000 to 800,000 people a year-who are able to access information, self-help resources, phone financial counselling services, face-toface financial counsellors, legal advice, or other legal support to help them resolve disputes, structure their debts, and negotiate with financial services.
+Your service is amazing and helped a lot.